 - Target and remove keywords that are not worth your effort.

 - Know the traffic potential for your keywords.

-Once you learn how to choose the right keywords and evaluate them, then we will move forward to the next lesson: How to Use Long Tail Keywords and Niche Marketing to Grow Your Business
+Once you learn how to choose the right keywords and evaluate them, then the next step is How to Use Long Tail Keywords and Niche Marketing to Grow Your Business